pepper-craft/.github/profile/projects/geo-calculation-toolkit-api/detail/coordinate-containment-in-a-polygonal-area.md

 | `polygon`    | array  | ✅ Yes    | An ordered list of geographic points forming the polygonal boundary |
 | └ `lat`      | number | ✅ Yes    | Latitude of each vertex in the polygon                              |
 | └ `lng`      | number | ✅ Yes    | Longitude of each vertex in the polygon                             |

+> If the polygon is not closed, the API will automatically add a final segment connecting the last point to the first.

 ---